howsoai/howso-docs/_sources/user_guide/index.rst.txt

 The Basics
 ^^^^^^^^^^

 Here, you will gain insight into how Howso Engine provides full trust and control of your data and decisions.
-These guides will acquaint you with the basic workflow for building a :py:class:`~Trainee` and making your first AI predictions.
+These guides will acquaint you with the basic workflow for building a :py:class:`~howso.engine.trainee.Trainee` and making your first AI predictions.
 Additionally, we review the important step of setting up your - :py:meth:`~howso.utilities.infer_feature_attributes`, which helps the Engine understand the relationships between your data.
-Finally, we demonstrated the basics of editing your :py:class:`~Trainee`, and storing it for future use.
+Finally, we demonstrated the basics of editing your :py:class:`~howso.engine.trainee.Trainee`, and storing it for future use.

 - :doc:`Basic Workflow <basic_workflow>`
 - :doc:`Feature Attributes <feature_attributes>`
 - :doc:`Derived Features <derived_features>`
 - :doc:`Predictions <predictions>`
 - :doc:`Editing Trainees and Case Weighting <editing_case_weighting>`
 - :doc:`Saving and Loading <save_load>`

 Intro to Understandability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^